abeltranandrade/CodeGovern/README.md

 `type`: type of the data set.
 Must be a string.
 For example, “csv”, “json”, “xml”, etc.

+`import`: Boolean that decides if file should be imported locally.
+By default it is TRUE and will import locally.
+Used mostly for internal processes.

 ### Result

 The function returns a downloaded data file that the user can assign to